riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-04-04-Defensive-Moves.markdown

 categories: Redis MongoDB database open-source enterprise
 ---

-The news of the day is that [Redis has changed its licensing](https://techcrunch.com/2024/03/21/redis-switches-licenses-acquires-speedb-to-go-beyond-its-core-in-memory-database/), moving from the nice simple [3-clause BSD license](https://opensource.org/license/BSD-3-clause) to a combination of the [Server Side Public License (SSPL)](https://en.wikipedia.org/wiki/Server_Side_Public_License) first introduced by MongoDB, and a rev of its own [Redis Source Available License (RSAL)](https://redis.com/legal/rsalv2-agreement/).
+The news of the day is that [Redis has changed its licensing](https://techcrunch.com/2024/03/21/redis-switches-licenses-acquires-speedb-to-go-beyond-its-core-in-memory-database/), moving from the nice simple [3-clause BSD license](https://opensource.org/license/BSD-3-clause) to a combination of the [Server Side Public License (SSPL)](https://en.wikipedia.org/wiki/Server_Side_Public_License) first introduced by MongoDB, plus a rev of its own [Redis Source Available License (RSAL)](https://redis.com/legal/rsalv2-agreement/).

 ![](/images/kabo-BHJs5TZ-Nt0-unsplash.jpg)